wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

 sections:
   - block: markdown
     content:
-      title: Join the LENS Lab
+      title: Join the LENS Laboratory
       subtitle: ''
       text: |
         We welcome motivated researchers at different career stages who are interested in optoelectronics and related device research.